 As your business looks to invest in a customer feedback system or application, consider the following qualities and characteristics:

 Customer feedback systems vary in terms of their offering.
 Some are designed exclusively or mainly for surveying customers, while others focus on feedback monitoring or social media listening.

 The best and most valuable systems are versatile and scalable, helping organizations manage, capture, and connect multiple types of customer feedback and data across all possible touchpoints, platforms, and channels.

-Customer feedback systems should empower your entire organization.
+Customer feedback systems should empower and engage your entire organization.
 From marketing and customer support to product development and leadership, everyone has a stake in your business’ customer experience, which means that the system you choose should unite everyone around the goal of understanding customers better.

 Customer feedback systems should be judged not only by the amount of data they collect, but also by the kind of insights they can generate about your customers.

 While the selling point of some systems will be flashy dashboards and colorful data reporting and robust data collection technology, the one you choose should help your business understand customer feedback and, from it, gather truly actionable insights.

 By making a strategic investment in the right customer feedback system and tapping into data provided directly by your customers, you can deliver greater experiences and successfully set yourself apart from the competition.